 The CCG is a membership organisation.
 We are one of the largest CCGs in England, by patient population.
-We have 91 GP practices as members, which cover all GP practices in Cambridgeshire and Peterborough, as well as three practices in North Hertfordshire (Royston) and two in Northamptonshire (Oundle and Wansford).
+We have 91 GP practices as members, which cover all GP practices in Cambridgeshire and Peterborough, as well as two practices in North Hertfordshire (Royston) and two in Northamptonshire (Oundle and Wansford).

 We have a patient population of over 970,000 which is diverse, ageing and has significant inequalities.
 We manage a budget of around £1 billion to spend on healthcare for the whole population of this area, which is just over £1,000 per person.

 The CCG has to work within a local budget from the NHS for local health services and work closely with other NHS colleagues and local authorities to ensure local people are receiving the best possible care.